 History of the Seat

-Corley has been nominated to the U.S. District Court for the Northern District of California, to a seat vacated on January 21, 2021, by Judge William Alsup.
+Wise has been nominated to the U.S. District Court for the Northern District of California, to replace Judge Edward Davila, who will take senior status upon confirmation of a successor.

 Legal Experience